paper boats on solid surface

 Why decide and enable others?

 I am blessed with valuable opportunities to work with presidents at the beginning of my career.
-I utmost respect one vice president named Noriko Morikawa.
+I utmost respect for one vice president named Noriko Morikawa.
 She showed me how to decide and enable members to venture into their work journey.

 As a result, we have agreed just in time for the convention center booking deadline.
 The vice president also taught me to ask all supervisors to enable the associates early on and often.